The following guide will help you understand when you require copyright permission, and when you do not.

 Content in the Public Domain

 Works that are in the public domain, i.e. they are no longer protected by copyright (in Canada, copyright protection generally expires 50 years after the death of the creator).

-Electronic works for which the University of Waterloo Library, or some other department, has a licence.
-These licences allow you to share material with your students in specified ways.
-At the very least, you may give your students a link to the resource.
-Some licence agreements make express allowances for electronic reserves, course packs, multiple copies for classroom use and interlibrary lending.
+Library licences allow you to use electronic materials (such as journals, books, and conference proceedings) with your students in specified ways.
+Some licence agreements make express allowances for use in LEARN, course reserves, courseware, and interlibrary lending.
 Other licences may prohibit one or more of these activities.
+You can find the list of usage rights for a particular resource by following the instructions on the finding usage rights page.
 If you have questions about a particular resource, please contact email@example.com.

 Works that may be copied only with permission

 Substantial portions of any work not in the public domain, without a Creative Commons licence, not covered under another exception in the Copyright Act, or for which the University has no other licence, may be communicated or copied only with the express permission of the copyright holder.